Basic orientation

 What you say doesn't just shape your own kid's list.
 It travels to their friends, too.

 There's a second effect that sneaks up on you.
 Kids repeat what they hear, and they repeat it as fact.
 The moment a stray opinion lets them sound knowing in front of their friends, out it comes.
 So an offhand comment doesn't just shrink your own kid's list.
-It travels, and it can shame some other family's kid out of a school that might have been perfect for them.
+It travels, and it can cross a school off some other kid's list too.

-That's the part worth sitting with.
 San Francisco is lucky.
 There is a school here for every kind of kid, and most of them are good in ways that never show up in the gossip.
-You don't want a casual line at the dinner table to be the reason any child, yours or someone else's, never finds the place where they'd have thrived.
+That's a lot of weight for a casual line at the dinner table.

 So talk about schools, of course.
-Just hold your verdicts lightly, say the generous version out loud, and leave your kid the room to form their own first impression of each place before you hand them yours.
+Just leave your kid room to form their own first impression of each place before you hand them yours.